-This motherboard supports Windows® 2000/XP/64-bit XP/Vista/64-bit Vista operating systems (OS).
+This motherboard supports 32/64-bit Windows[®] XP/Vista/2000/2003 Server operating systems (OS).
 Always install the latest OS version and corresponding updates to maximize the features of your hardware.

 - Motherboard settings and hardware options vary.
 Use the setup procedures presented in this chapter for reference only.
-Refer to your OS documentation for detailed information - Make sure that you install Windows® 2000 Service Pack 4 or the Windows® XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.
+Refer to your OS documentation for detailed information. - Make sure that you install Windows[®] 2003 Service Pack 4 or the Windows[®] XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.